SteveBz/Bynary/README.md

 Now doubleclick and make sure you can read the details.
 ## Import stars
 This will take a long time depending on the spec of your PC.
 A 2020 PC should take a few hours.
-A 2015 laptop may take a few days!
+A 2015 laptop may take a few days, in fact after a week we gave up.
 ```
 . venv/bin/activate
 python3 convertGaia_veDR3.1d.py